 Vieni

-GLIMMERS OF PROMISE
+GLIMMERS OF GLITTER

-25 years ago, the Jewellery Quarter was a dining wasteland, with just the notable exceptions of the Bucklemaker and the morphing Restaurant Gilmore, La Toque D’Or and Two Cats, at the site of current long-standing incumbent, The Wilderness.
+20 years ago, the Jewellery Quarter was a dining wasteland, with just the notable exceptions of the Bucklemaker and the morphing Restaurant Gilmore, La Toque D’Or and Two Cats, at the site of current long-standing incumbent, The Wilderness.

 Vieni dining room (from the bar!)